 What is the LICO requirement for a Super Visa?

-If you’re applying for a Super Visa for your parents or grandparents in 2025, it’s essential to meet the Low Income Cut-Off (LICO) requirements set by Immigration, Refugees and Citizenship Canada (IRCC).
+If you are applying for a Super Visa for your parents or grandparents in 2026, it is essential to meet the Low Income Cut-Off (LICO) requirements set by Immigration, Refugees and Citizenship Canada (IRCC).

 These thresholds demonstrate that you have sufficient financial means to support your visiting family members during their stay in Canada.